adarnimrod/ldap-docker/README.md

 # LDAP Docker

-> A dockerized OpenLDAP with phpLDAPadmin webui.
+> A dockerized OpenLDAP with LDAP Account Manager.

 ## Requirements